velvetkevorkian/preact-ssr/tutorial.md

 ]

 ```
 Add another script to the `package.json` for Rollup.
-This tells Rollup to use the config file we just create, and to watch for changes to imported files and recompile when it sees a change.
+This tells Rollup to use the config file we just created, watch for changes to imported files and recompile when it sees a change.

 ```
 "rollup": "rollup --config --watch",